An Elul Intensive

 A Free Four-Week Online Program from IJS and its Partner Organizations

-The Shofar Project is a free program open to people of all backgrounds who want to make this a year of continued awakening, responsiveness, renewal, and transformation.
-It takes place during the Hebrew month of Elul, the month preceding the Jewish High Holy Days, a traditional period for intensive spiritual reflection, introspection, and moral accounting (August 21 – September 18, 2020).
+The Shofar Project 5781 is a free program open to people of all backgrounds who want to make this a year of continued transformation.
+IJS will provide Jewish teachings and daily practices including Torah study, Jewish mindfulness meditation, and Jewish yoga, to address the longing within our hearts to lead lives of sacred purpose, in right relationship with the land and each other.
+It takes place during the Hebrew month of Elul, the month preceding the Jewish High Holy Days, a traditional period for intensive spiritual reflection, introspection, and moral accounting (August 8 – September 6, 2021).

 How it works:

 Once you sign-up, you will receive emails with teachings and a variety of live online events that explore the week’s theme, as described below:

 Each Sunday for the four weeks of Elul, an email to ground each week’s mindfulness practice theme

 A live 30-minute daily (Monday-Friday) Jewish mindfulness meditation sit that includes a teaching and guided meditation led by IJS staff and outstanding guest instructors from various Jewish denominations